-Questions - All

-39. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers?
-Yes No Unsure

-Please provide reasons for your response:

-40. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person?
-Yes No Unsure

-Please provide reasons for your response:
+Questions - All 39.
+Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your response: The legislation needs to fair and consistent for everyone.
+40. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? ☐ Yes ☐ Yes☑ No☐ Unsure Please provide reasons for your response: The legislation needs to fair and consistent for everyone.